-TCL vows to go more premium with its TVs, focuses on QLED
+TCL vows to go more premium with its TVs, focuses on QLED and gaming

-(Pocket-lint) - TCL held its CES 2023 press conference yesterday and announced that it is splitting its TV lineup into two series, with its standard models being joined by a more premium range using QLED and Mini LED technologies.
+TCL held its CES 2023 press conference yesterday and announced that it is splitting its TV lineup into two series, with its standard models being joined by a more premium range using QLED and Mini LED technologies.

 It has split its ranges into S-Series and Q-Series, with the latter being the new premium sets.